A belief-state restless bandit model for treatment adherence: Whittle indexability via partial conservation laws: Conclusions

 \section{Conclusions}

 We developed a belief-state restless bandit model for capacity-constrained adherence outreach with reset-type interventions.
-Using the PCL approach in \cite{nmmor20}, we established threshold-indexability under the discounted criterion and derived a closed-form Whittle index.
-The analysis yields qualitative insights on how intervention priorities vary with the lapse and spontaneous-recovery parameters $(p,q)$, clarifying when changes in patient fragility or self-healing shift the index ranking across belief states.
-The closed-form performance metrics yield an analytic Lagrangian relaxation: the single-patient Lagrangian is piecewise affine in the intervention price and the multi-patient dual bound can be efficiently computed in $O\!\bigl(N\log(1/\varepsilon)\bigr)$ time.
+Using the PCL approach in \cite{nmmor20}, we proved discounted threshold-indexability, derived a closed-form Whittle index, and characterized how priorities vary with lapse and spontaneous-recovery parameters.

-In large-scale experiments on two-type heterogeneous populations, both the Whittle and myopic index policies are typically close to the bound, but myopic exhibits substantial outliers.
-These occur in regimes with tight capacity and a fragile minority, where Whittle's policy yields markedly smaller gaps and up to about $26\%$ higher reward.
-The results illustrate how explicit indices, parameter analysis, and computable bounds can support principled deployment and certified evaluation of heuristics in belief-state RMABs.
+We also established the corresponding single-patient long-run average threshold-indexability result on the invariant core \(\mathsf X^{\mathrm{inv}}=[0,z_\infty]\).
+Using the PCL-based discounted-to-average transfer framework in \cite{nmwp0726}, we obtained an explicit average-criterion Whittle index and clarified why off-core transient states affect bias-sensitive rankings but not recurrent average reward/work rates.

+The same PCL marginal metrics yielded a piecewise-affine single-patient Lagrangian value and computable Lagrangian index benchmarks.
+They also give a dual-bound computation running in \(O(N\log(1/\varepsilon))\) time.